American Sexual

 A state of physical, emotional, mental and social wellbeing in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
 Sexual health requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
 For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected and fulfilled.

-While the month is almost over, the challenge to increase awareness of sexual health is something we need to focus on every day.
+The challenge to increase awareness of sexual health is something we need to focus on every day.
 It’s reassuring to see major organizations supporting the sexuality of older adults.

 What exactly does sexual health mean when applied to those of us who are considered boomers?
 It’s about more than just going to the doctor – sexual health awareness is about taking care of your own sexual well-being as well as working to promote a sex-positive world.
 We can attend to our personal sexual health through: